luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 The first thing we need to make sure of is that the only thing running in our system is the software we want to measure.
 Unfortunately, this is impossible in practice – our system will always have other tasks and things that it will run at the same time.
 Still, we must at least minimise all these competing tasks:

 - all applications should be closed, notifications should be turned off;
-- only the required hardware should be connected (avoid, USB drives, external disks, external displays, etc.);
+- only the required hardware should be connected (avoid USB drives, external disks, external displays, etc.);
 - turn off notifications;
 - remove any unnecessary services running in the background (e.g., web server, file sharing, etc.);
 - if you do not need an internet or intranet connection, switch off your network;